 Firstly, ETS recommends that participants become familiar with the subject matter that will be covered by the test.
 Prospective participants should also be honest with themselves about how well they already understand this material, to best identify the gaps in their knowledge and where they should focus their studying efforts.
 Next, prospective participants need to begin collecting the study materials that they plan to leverage as they prepare for the test.

-How Can I Get a Passing Score on the Praxis II Spanish: World Language Exam?
+How Can I Get a Passing Score on the Praxis Spanish: World Language Exam?